 Driving while intoxicated is a serious offense.
 In New York State, over 40% of motor vehicle accident deaths involve impaired driving.
 Accordingly, the penalties for alcohol violations are severe.

-For a first offense, you could face a fine of up to $150, a crime victim assistance fee, a mandatory surcharge, and 15 days imprisonment.
+For a first offense, you could face a fine of $300-$500, a crime victim assistance fee, a mandatory surcharge, and 15 days imprisonment.

-These are not the only consequences of driving under the influence of alcohol:
+Here are a couple more of the consequences of driving under the influence of alcohol:

 What are the Alternatives to Drinking?

-There are many alternatives available for designated drivers who want to enjoy a night out with their friends who are drinking without risking anyone’s safety.
+There are many alternatives available for designated drivers who want to enjoy a night out with their friends who are drinking but don’t want to risk anyone’s safety.
 There is a wide range of non-alcoholic beverages at restaurants and bars.
 You can buy:

-These drinks look and taste like their alcoholic counterparts, allowing drivers to enjoy the night out without experiencing the impairment that would make it dangerous for them to drive themselves or others.
-These non-alcoholic beverages are widely available in clubs and bars, so there is no excuse to feel obligated to order an alcoholic beverage.
+These drinks often look and taste like their alcoholic counterparts, allowing drivers to enjoy the night out without experiencing the impairment that would make it dangerous for them to drive themselves or others.
+Non-alcoholic beverages are widely available in clubs and bars, so there is no excuse to feel obligated to order an alcoholic beverage.

 It is not worth taking a chance if you are the designated driver.
 You are risking the lives of your friends, family, and other road users by driving after consuming alcohol.